FlynnDerek/iotapp-device-library/README.md

 # Iotapp Device Library

-Each folder contains firmware for the following supported microcontrollers:
+Each folder contains firmware for the following WiFi enabled microcontrollers:

 - Generic ESP8266 and NodeMCU 1.0 modules.
 - ESP32